 04 | Mandrem Beach

 This beach can be accessed crossing a small bridge to over a narrow canal.
 This beach is beautiful but strangely not many people visit it.
 Compared to the nearby beaches, this beach has very few shacks which is what makes it so special.
+Over the recent years, a small section of Mandrem has suddenly gained popularity and it has one of the best hotels in North Goa – Aura Spa Retreat.

 The best part: There is a cliff opposite this beach across the road which offers a good view.
 Climb on this cliff for a spectacular sunset experience.